wwolff7/panelcorrection/README.md

 Finally, open the Panel_correction.py file and edit it with some python IDE (e.g., emacs, vim, spyder, jupyter, atom, etc.).
-Just set up the path of your images and let the panel capture before the flight as the first files and the panel capture after the flight as the last files.
+Just set up the path of your images and let the panel capture before the flight as the first file and the panel capture after the flight as the last file.

 ## Remarks